Kingdom Hearts: Kingdom Hearts

+Each Kingdom Hearts takes different shapes depending on from which hearts they are created.
+The first game's Kingdom Hearts, artificially created from the hearts of worlds, has the appearance of a sphere of light beyond a white door.
+The Kingdom Hearts made by Organization XIII, on the other hand, takes the form of a yellow heart-shaped moon.
+The authentic Kingdom Hearts called upon by the χ-blade is depicted as a blue heart-shaped moon in Birth by Sleep and yellow in Kingdom Hearts III.

 Story

-The series starts with Kingdom Hearts, where a 14-year-old boy named Sora is separated from his friends Riku and Kairi when their home Destiny Islands is consumed in darkness.
-At that moment Sora obtained a weapon called the Keyblade that allows him to fight the Heartless, creatures that originate from the Realm of Darkness, before ending up in another world, Traverse Town, where he meets Donald Duck and Goofy, two emissaries from Disney Castle sent to find the Keyblade wielder under orders from their missing king, Mickey Mouse.
-As the three band together and travel to save various worlds from the Heartless while searching for their companions, they encounter a group of Disney villains whose ability to control the Heartless was given to them by Maleficent, who enlists Riku's aid in seeking seven maidens called the Princesses of Heart whose power would open the way to Kingdom Hearts, the heart of all worlds.
-Though eventually defeating Maleficent and reunited with Kairi after sacrificing himself to restore her heart to her body, Sora learns that Maleficent was manipulated by a sentient Heartless who possesses Riku and claims himself to be the Heartless researcher Ansem.
-Though Sora defeats Ansem, he is forced to trap Riku and Mickey in the Realm of Darkness after sealing the door and resolute to find them while Kairi remains at the Destiny Islands for their return.
+In the first Kingdom Hearts, the story begins with a boy named Sora who is separated from his friends, Riku and Kairi, when their home Destiny Islands is consumed by dark beings called Heartless.
+During the encounter, Sora gains a Keyblade weapon that allows him to defeat the creatures.
+However, a storm of darkness transports Sora to a new world, Traverse Town, where he meets Donald Duck and Goofy, two Disney Castle emissaries seeking their missing king and the Keyblade wielder.
+The three band together to search for their companions and travel to various worlds defeating Heartless.
+During their travels, they encounter a group of Disney villains led by Maleficent, who enlists Riku's aid in seeking seven Princesses of Heart whose power can open the titular Kingdom Hearts, the heart of all worlds.
+After the trio defeat Maleficent, Sora sacrifices himself to revive Kairi, whose heart was separated from her body and had resided inside him.
+Sora is transformed into a Shadow Heartless, but Kairi is able to restore him to his human form, and they learn that a sentient Heartless, Ansem, has possessed Riku and attempts to open Kingdom Hearts.
+Though Sora defeats Ansem, he is forced to trap Riku and King Mickey in the Realm of Darkness, but resolves to find them.

-In Kingdom Hearts: Chain of Memories, Sora's search for Riku and Mickey leads his group to Castle Oblivion, a fortress controlled by a mysterious group of non-existent "Nobodies" called Organization XIII, the castle's overseer Marluxia using the power of a girl named Naminé to alter the group's memories for his agenda.
-After Marluxia's defeat, the three are placed in a year-long sleep by Naminé to restore their original memories while losing their experience in Castle Oblivion.
-At the same time Sora ventured through Castle Oblivion, Riku ended up in the basement levels and ascends to the ground floor with Mickey's aid while dealing with a Replica of himself that fought Sora.
-Finding the comatose Sora while joining forces with the mysterious DiZ, Riku helps Naminé keep his friend safe until he is awoken.
-In Kingdom Hearts 358/2 Days, a snag in the plan over the year forces Riku to capture Roxas—Sora's Nobody and Organization XIII member that came into being when Sora briefly became a Heartless in the first game-after he was forced to defeat and absorb Xion, a Replica of Sora in Kairi's image.
+In Kingdom Hearts: Chain of Memories, Sora's search for Riku and Mickey leads his group to Castle Oblivion, a fortress controlled by a mysterious group of Nobodies called Organization XIII.
+One member of the group, Marluxia, forces Naminé to alter the group's memories for his agenda.
+After Marluxia's defeat, Naminé places the three in a year-long sleep to restore their memories and forget their experience in Castle Oblivion.
+While Sora ventures through Castle Oblivion, Riku ends up in the castle's basement and ascends the levels with Mickey's aid while dealing with a Replica of himself.
+Finding Sora comatose, Riku joins the mysterious DiZ to help Naminé keep Sora safe.
+In Kingdom Hearts 358/2 Days, unexpected events forces Riku to capture Roxas—Sora's Nobody and a member of Organization XIII —after he was forced to defeat and absorb Xion, a Replica of Sora in Kairi's image.